-HPML appraisal rules applies under § 1026.35(c)(2) (discussed in the corresponding section-by-section analysis above), a creditor shall disclose the following statement, in writing, to a consumer who applies for an HPML: "We may order an appraisal to determine the property's value and charge you for this appraisal.
+HPML appraisal rules applies under § 1026.35(c)(2) (discussed in the corresponding section-bysection analysis above), a creditor shall disclose the following statement, in writing, to a consumer who applies for an HPML: "We may order an appraisal to determine the property's value and charge you for this appraisal.
 We will give you a copy of any appraisal, even if your loan does not close.
 You can pay for an additional appraisal for your own use at your own cost."
 Section 1026.35(c)(5) further provides that compliance with the disclosure requirement in Regulation B, 12 CFR § 1002.14(a)(2) satisfies the requirements of this paragraph.
-Under § 1026.35(c)(5)(ii) in the final rule, this disclosure shall be delivered or placed in the mail no later than the third business day after the creditor receives the consumer's application for a higher-priced mortgage loan subject to § 1026.35(c) at the time of application, but becomes a higher-priced mortgage loan subject to § 1026.35(c) after application, the disclosure shall be delivered or placed in the mail not later than the third business day after the creditor determines that the loan is a higher-priced mortgage loan subject to § 1026.35(c).
+Under § 1026.35(c)(5)(ii) in the final rule, this disclosure shall be delivered or placed in the mail no later than the third business day after the creditor receives the consumer's application for a higherpriced mortgage loan subject to § 1026.35(c).
+In the case of a loan that is not a higher-priced mortgage loan subject to § 1026.35(c) after application, but becomes a higher-priced mortgage loan subject to § 1026.35(c) after application, the disclosure shall be delivered or placed in the mail not later than the third business day after the creditor determines that the loan is a higher-priced mortgage loan subject to § 1026.35(c).